latolukasz/beeorm-doc/docs/guide/validated_registry.md

 ## Updating validated registry

-If you need change configuration you need to create new `beeorm.ValidatedRegistry`:
+If you need to change configuration you need to create new `beeorm.ValidatedRegistry`:

 ```go{1}
 registry := validatedRegistry.GetSourceRegistry()